 Once you complete the Chase verify card process, you can begin using the card right away.
 The process is the same for all Chase credit cards, from travel rewards cards like Chase Sapphire Reserve® to everyday spending cards like Chase Freedom Unlimited®.

-To get a Chase replacement card, either log in to your online account or call customer service at 1-800-432-3117.
+To get a Chase replacement card, either log in to your online account, or your Chase mobile app, or just call customer service at (800) 432-3117.
 There is no fee to get a Chase replacement card, and the card should arrive in 3-5 business days.
 Chase can expedite shipping for free, reducing the delivery time to 1-2 business days, if you ask.
 You can request a Chase replacement card if your current card is stolen, lost or damaged.
-Or, you may want to get an updated design – a metal card, for example. … read full answer
+Or, you may want to get an updated design – a metal card, for example.… read full answer

-Here is how to get a Chase replacement card:
+Here is how to get a Chase replacement card through your online account:

 Select the Chase credit card you’d like to replace and your reason for replacing it.